MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-embed-for-your-customers.md

 ### Gateway setup

-Typically, a [data gateway](/power-bi/connect-data/service-gateway-onprem) is required when accessing data sources that reside within the private organizational network or a virtual network.
-The two purposes of a gateway are to [refresh imported data](/power-bi/connect-data/refresh-data), or view a report that queries a live connection or [DirectQuery](/power-bi/connect-data/desktop-directquery-about) semantic model.
+Typically, a [data gateway](../connect-data/service-gateway-onprem.md) is required when accessing data sources that reside within the private organizational network or a virtual network.
+The two purposes of a gateway are to [refresh imported data](../connect-data/refresh-data.md), or view a report that queries a live connection or [DirectQuery](../connect-data/desktop-directquery-about.md) semantic model.

 > [!NOTE]
-> A centralized [data gateway](/power-bi/connect-data/service-gateway-personal-mode#on-premises-data-gateway-vs-on-premises-data-gateway-personal-mode) in _standard mode_ is strongly recommended over gateways in [personal mode](/power-bi/connect-data/service-gateway-personal-mode).
+> A centralized [data gateway](../connect-data/service-gateway-personal-mode.md#on-premises-data-gateway-vs-on-premises-data-gateway-personal-mode) in _standard mode_ is strongly recommended over gateways in [personal mode](../connect-data/service-gateway-personal-mode.md).
 In standard mode, the data gateway supports live connection and DirectQuery operations (in addition to scheduled data refresh operations).

 ### System oversight

-The [activity log](/power-bi/enterprise/service-admin-auditing) records user activities that occur in the Power BI service.
+The [activity log](../enterprise/service-admin-auditing.md) records user activities that occur in the Power BI service.
 Power BI administrators can use the activity log data that's collected to perform [auditing](powerbi-implementation-planning-auditing-monitoring-overview.md) to help them understand usage patterns and adoption.

 ## Related content

 To learn more about Power BI embedded analytics, work through the [Embed Power BI analytics](/training/paths/power-bi-embedded/) learning path.

-You can also work through the [Power BI Developer in a Day course](/power-bi/learning-catalog/developer-online-course/).
-It includes a self-study kit that guides you through the process of developing an ASP.NET Core MVC app.

 For other useful scenarios to help you with Power BI implementation decisions, see the [Power BI usage scenarios](powerbi-implementation-planning-usage-scenario-overview.md) article.